KristianHolme/Drill.jl/README.md

 ## Overview

-Drill.jl is a prototype DRL package, aiming to be fast, flexible, and easy to use.
+Drill.jl is an experimental deep reinforcement learning package, aiming to be fast, flexible, and easy to use.

 ## Main Features